The Definitive List for Mobile Photography Editing on Android

 Max save resolution: Camera resolution, up to 16 megapixels.

 Handy Photo – Handy Photo is the most recent of the strong go-to apps on the market.
 Its creator, AdvaSoft, has packaged in this app many great tools in a very easy to use interface.
 The image adjustment features, such as brightness, saturation, etc, are virtually identical to Snapseed; a swipe of the finger allows you to manipulate these image settings directly, seeing the change (and the numbers) on screen.
 The app has numerous quality image filters and textures, and even an “un-crop” tool.
 Where Snapseed ends, Handy Photo begins with its Retouch, Clone Stamp and “Move Me” tools that allow heavy manipulation of images.
 It’s latest update brings us edge awareness, which allows you to create layer masks without care of overlapping objects in the main image itself.
 The masking tool senses object edges, and masks accordingly.
 Unlike PS Touch, it does not have a threshold setting to determine the sensitivity of this feature.
 Still, for the quick and easy UI, it’s a good alternative.
 Unlike Snapseed, the app allows you to back up to specific editing stages.
 The app is, put short, a happy middle ground between Snapseed and PS Touch.
+See all of my work related to this app here.

 Max save resolution: 16 megapixels.